jordattebayo/jordattebayo/_posts/hello-world.md

 Here are some features I'm exited about working on:
 - fluid Image support in blog
-- theme picker
+- theme picker in blog settings
 - dialog modal to change settings (like themes)
-- better mobile support
-- accessiblity score checker
+- accessiblity score checker for each page
--
+- persist theme in local storage